3191110276/intro-to-kubernetes/7_Basic_App_Upgrades/README.md

 The Deployment will now go back to the configuration in revision 2 of the rollout history.
 Keep in mind, that if you switched between versions multiple times, this revision might not be available anymore.

+You can now go ahead and try to make a few more of these changes yourself to have a look at what is going on in the background.

 ## Cleaning up
 We can clean up our examples from this chapter by deleting the Deployment and the Service definition.
 Try doing this yourself, but if you need help, the following two commands should be used: